MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### How can I correct the wrong switching decision made by the browser?

-There are 2 ways to change switching:
+There are two ways to change switching:

 - Use the following Omnibar Switching icon to switch back to the preferred profile.
 This action will make the browser remember your choice for that URL.